-Section 6.5 What if you are asking us to pay you back for a bill you have received for medical care?
+Section 6.5 What if you are asking us to pay you back for our share of a bill you have received for medical care?

-If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay a bill you have received for covered medical services or drugs.
+If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
 Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells how to send us the paperwork that asks us for payment.